2017 hair and braid chopping incidents in India: Change in the rumor

-A similar case occurred on August 9, when a man killed a honey badger accused of eating or chopping women's hair, but due to lack of evidence, this report faced negligence.
+A similar case occurred on 9 August, when in Moradabad district a man killed a honey badger accused of eating or chopping women's hair, but due to lack of evidence, this report faced negligence.

-On August 17, a report from Manpur, Madhya Pradesh had several eyewitnesses.
+On 17 August, a report from Manpur, Bhopal district, Madhya Pradesh had several eyewitnesses.
 The incident happened around 4 pm as the victim was sitting outside her house.
 She suddenly felt that her hair was being cut off.
 Her screaming brought the attention of her grandmother, who saw that her hair was being cut off, but she did not see anyone do it.
 Her grandmother quickly caught her fallen hair and the cutting stopped.
 Later the grandmother discovered an unusual detail.
 She noticed that as she picked up and held the hair, the rest of her granddaughter's hair was sheared, except for the exact number of hairs she held.